-TOP DOG barks: Built in the 9th century, the Prague Castle is considered the largest ancient castle in the WORLD.
+TOP DOG barks: Built in the 9th century, Prague Castle is considered the largest ancient castle in the WORLD.
 Heck, it only covers an area of a whoppin’ 750,000 square feet (at 1,870 feet in length and 430 feet in width).
 This Baroque-style castle with a medieval past attracts over 1.8 million visitors annually.
 ARF yeah, it’s also the official office of the President of the Czech Republic.

 #2 Sniff out Old Town

-TOP DOG barks: In the Czech language, Old Town is called Staré Mesto.
-Like any Old Town in Europe, the roads are cobblestoned, making long walks tough on my paws.
-So it’s best to explore Old Town and walk along the city walls slowly without all the foot traffic.
-The medieval architecture here is incredible and takes me back to fairytale times of me being a brave Yorkie knight.
-I made sure I left an alpha mark near the Astronomical Clock (3rd oldest in the world) located at Old Town Square.
+TOP DOG barks: In the Czech language, Old Town is called “Staré Mesto.”
+Like any Old Town in Europe, the roads are made of cobblestone, making long walks tough on my paws.
+Therefore, it’s best to explore Old Town and walk along the city walls slowly without all the foot traffic.
+The medieval architecture here is incredible and takes me back to fairytale times of me being a brave Yorkie knight in my home away from home Dubrovnik.
+ARF, I made sure I left an alpha mark near the Astronomical Clock (3rd oldest in the world) located at Old Town Square.